-• Accountable for Guest(s): Working with an RA, students within a unit should create an agreement which identifies behaviors that they will find acceptable from guests and overnight guests in an effort to make having guests comfortable for everyone.
+Working with an RA, students within a unit should create an agreement which identifies behaviors that they will find acceptable from guests and overnight guests in an effort to make everyone comfortable.
 These agreements will need to be in alignment with College policies and cannot infringe upon the rights of others.
 Roommates are expected to resolve problems created by their visitors and respect other roommates' right to privacy, quiet, and feelings of safety.
 If these rights are infringed upon, the guest(s) must leave, as the other roommates' rights take precedence.